openbaton/docs/docs/nfvo-how-to-use-cli.md

 ### in case of binaries installation

 Source */etc/openbaton/openbaton-cli.properties* to set the required environment variables.
 A dialog appears and will ask you for some properties.

 ```sh
 source /etc/openbaton/openbaton-cli.properties
 ```

 This has to be done every time before you start working with the CLI in a new terminal.

-### in case of source code insallation
+### in case of source code installation

 Navigate into the project's root directory and execute *source nfvo.properties*.
 A dialog appears and will ask you for some properties.

 ```sh
 cd openbaton-client
 source nfvo.properties
 ```

 This has to be done every time before you start working with the CLI in a new terminal.

 ## Openbaton Client usage